About

 Speculative Abstract Rainbow-scapes.
 A shimmering aesthetic.

-I am primarily a painter, but I also work in ikebana, video, sumi, and installation.
-The central thread of the practice is an expression of the aliveness and harmony of the natural world.
-I am interested in cultivating a felt sense of beauty in myself and in the viewer.
-I present simultaneity as a visual method and theoretical philosophy.
+an expression of the aliveness and harmony of the natural world cultivates a felt sense of beauty in myself and in the viewer.